The Carretera Austral Highway is a picturesque road that leads through a portion of Patagonia in the southern part of Chile.

-Although you will pass a lot of small towns along this route, Tortel is quite special and unique – the entire town is built on wooden stilts on the side of a hill overlooking the water.
+Although you will pass a lot of small towns along this route, Caleta Tortel is quite special and unique – the entire town is built on wooden stilts overlooking the water.

-Prior to having a road
+Before having a road

-The town has a beautiful wooden path that leads next to the lake and connects all of the residential houses, schools, hostels and local businesses.
+The town has a beautiful wooden path that leads next to the lake connecting all of the residential houses, hotels, and local businesses.

-Villa O’Higgins is the official southern ending point of the Carretera Austral Highway and even has a sign to prove it!
+Villa O’Higgins is the official ending point of the Carretera Austral Highway and even has a sign to prove it!

-The most popular trail near Villa O’Higgins is Sendero Altavista that leads to 3 different overlooks of the surrounding lakes, rivers, and glaciers.
+The most popular trail near Villa O’Higgins is Cerro Altavista which leads to 3 different overlooks of the surrounding lakes, rivers, and glaciers.
 We attempted to hike this trail after arriving at O’Higgins, but the weather was not cooperating and it started raining after we reached the first viewpoint.

 We couldn’t complete this hike, but that’s the thing about the weather in this region – you never know what it will throw your way.
 In the end, we came, we saw, we attempted and that’s just as much part of the experience as the destination itself.

 For those looking for an adventure that isn’t quite as popular and overcrowded as other destinations in Patagonia, the Carretera Austral is the answer.

-We’ve already begun counting the days until our next visit.
+We’ve already begun counting the days until our next visit!